ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 </figure>

 ## Architecture of deployed application
-<redColor>Illustrate the architecture of your deployed application.
+<redColo>Illustrate the architecture of your deployed application.
 Remember,
 you developed a client-server application.
-Illustrate the server component and to where it is deployed, illustrate a client component, and show how these communicate with each other.</redColor>
+Illustrate the server component and to where it is deployed, illustrate a client component, and show how these communicate with each other.</redColo>

 <figure>
     <img src="Diagrams/Architecture-global.drawio.png" alt="architecture-global">